Mary Coffin Johnson

-Mary Coffin Johnson (née, Coffin; July 15, 1834 - August 10, 1928) was an American activist and writer.
-She was acquainted with Abraham Lincoln, and was a friend of Henry Ward Beecher and his wife Eunice.
+Mary Coffin Johnson (née, Coffin; July 15, 1834 – August 10, 1928) was an American temperance activist and writer.
+She was the publisher of the National Woman's Christian Temperance Union's (WCTU) first newspaper, The Union Signal.
+Johnson was acquainted with Abraham Lincoln, and was a friend of Henry Ward Beecher and his wife Eunice.

-Biography
+Early life and education

-Mary Carol Coffin was born in North Carolina, July 15, 1834.
+Mary Carol Coffin was born in Cincinnati, Ohio, July 15, 1834.
 Her parents, Elijah (a banker) and Naomi Coffin, were Quakers.
 Rhoda Coffin was a sister-in-law.

+She was educated at the Friends’ School, Cincinnati, and at Earlham College, Richmond, Indiana.

+Career

-At the age of 17, on March 31, 1858, she married Eli Johnson and went to Cincinnati, Ohio, to live for 10 years.
+At the age of 17, on March 31, 1858, she married Eli Johnson (d.
+1891), of Virginia.

 At the age of 19, Johnson had been one of a board of managers of a large philanthropic work in Cincinnati.
 Her leaning toward this humanitarian work, she said, was the heritage from her Quaker parents, especially her mother.

-In 1873, she moved to Brooklyn.
-The following year, Johnson served as the grand secretary and later as the vice-president of the First Woman's National Temperance Convention of the Woman's Christian Temperance Union (WCTU).
-She also became the first president of the Brooklyn WCTU, remaining in the position for nine years.
-Johnson became the publisher of the National WCTU's first newspaper, The Union Signal.
+In 1873, she moved to Brooklyn, New York.

+Early in life she became interested in the temperance reform, and she took an active part in the formation of the Brooklyn WCTU, serving as president of the organization for nine years, and also of the National WCTU, of which she served as a member of the first executive committee (1874) and as secretary.
+Her activities in Brooklyn included holding prayer-meetings throughout the city, visiting the saloons and appealing to the saloon-keepers, as well as distributing literature.
+She also was a leader in the campaign waged by the Union which secured the closing of the 3,000 saloons in that city on Sunday, on the strength of an obsolete statute which had been revived by the temperance women.
+She addressed temperance meetings in Brooklyn, Ossining, Round lance, New York, at Orchard Beach and Lake Sebago, Maine, at Ocean Grove, New Jersey, and elsewhere, and in churches in many of the Eastern cities.

+She was also one of the founders of the Union, the first temperance paper published by the WCTU (renamed, The Union Signal), and was its first publisher and for several years a member of the editorial committee.